RAIDSapps/Lapser/README.md

 4. Set file framerate.
 This will be the framerate of the output file in frames per second.
 Common values include 30 and 60.

 5. Generate timelapse.
-Once you have all the setting plugged in, just press the "Generate timelapse" button.
+Once you have all the settings plugged in, just press the "Generate Timelapse" button.
 This could take a while depending on how many images you have and their size, so be patient!
+Don't worry if the program says it's not responding, this is normal behavior.